NikolaDucak/caps-log/README.md

 # todo
 *esential*
-[ ] date button for today in calendar is not automaticaly set as focused on startup [ ] check if editor env var is available
+[ ] check if editor env var is available
 [ ] write a better README
 [ ] rename everythin to camelCase
-[ ] add ability to remove logs
-[ ] cant scroll the calendar
 [ ] add ability to add/remove tags/tasks
+[ ] command line argument to pass in log directory
+[ ] dissplayin different years than current is not fully functional

 *non-esential*
 [ ] shift + J/K skip whole month
 [ ] opening a date with non existant log should create a log with some basic sections as skeleton [ ] tests
-[ ] preview window focuses parts of the text that matches [ ] mouse wont focus unfocused menus
+[ ] preview window focuses parts of the text that matches [ ] scrollable preview window
+[ ] mouse wont focus unfocused menus

+# done
+[x] date button for today in calendar is not automaticaly set as focused on startup